More information on Occidental’s plans for a remote Fall 2020 semester, organized by topic. You can also review our FAQs.

 Those students who have decided or are considering living in the surrounding area will have access to a meal plan with contactless pickup, but should also be aware of the restrictions on campus building access.
 If you are looking for off-campus housing near the College or in the greater L.A. area for this fall, REHS has put together some helpful resources.

 The Academic Resources & Technology (ART) team is here to help meet students’ technology, training and resource needs.
-We invite you to get help now, before the semester begins.
+On the ART webpage, you can get help and request technology resources.
+Our new Virtual Campus page is a super-helpful hub for virtual class resources, community-building events and a comprehensive roadmap of all the resources you need to succeed academically.

 No decisions have been made for the Spring 2021 semester.
 Our current intent is to return more students and offer in-person instruction as conditions allow.
 We will keep the students and families apprised of spring planning.